zackosowski/CSVault/Articles/Python Importing.md

   import math   # Import statement print(math.sqrt(16))  # Outputs: 4.0
   ```
-In this example, we imported `math` on line 1 so that we could use it late on line 2.
+In this example, we imported `math` on line 1 so that we could use it later on line 2.

 ---
 #### From